michelderu/starship-enterprise/README.md

 ![AWS Architecture Goal](diagrams/aws-architecture.png)

-## Components in the demo
+## 1️⃣ Components in the demo
 ### Database
-The database being used is deployed on the Datastax Astra SaaS offering because of:
+The database being used is deployed on the Datastax Astra DBaaS offering because of:
 - No Ops, just use it in a serverless fashion!
 - Cloud native
 - Zero lock-in